jawher/jawher.me/content/2015-01-18-parsing-command-line-arguments-finite-state-machine-backtracking.md

 2. Else, i.e. the call arguments list is not empty: List all the possible transitions from the current state:
     * if a transition is a shortcut, it is always possible to follow
     * if a transition is an option `-x`, it can only be followed if the first call argument is an option with the same name
-    * if a transition is an argument, it can only be followed if the first argument is a string not starting with a dahs `-` (i.e. not an option)
+    * if a transition is an argument, it can only be followed if the first argument is a string not starting with a dash `-` (i.e. not an option)
 2. For every possible transition:
     * consume the matching call arguments:
         * if the transition is a shortcut, nothing is consumed